-You’ll also want to ensure the images you choose are not copyrighted.
+You’ll also want to ensure that no one holds copyright to the images you choose.
 It’s best to use free stock photo sites or choose from our Interact stock library instead of searching on Google so you’re completely in the clear.
 It’s not worth it to get into legal trouble over a few images.

 You can also include your own graphics and photography since you hold the copyright to your own work.
 This recommendation is relevant for every kind of image you add to your quiz.

 Once you have an eye-catching cover image, it’s time to decide if you want to include question images or answer image options to your multiple-choice quiz.
 Imagery will keep your audience engaged all the way through your quiz, making every question feel more fun.

 The more you use imagery, the more likely you are to hold your audience’s attention so they make it to the end of your quiz, feeling excited to receive their final results.
 This means you’ll gain more email subscribers from your quiz and make more sales from your follow-up email sequence!

 Now that you’re sold on including question and answer images, how do you decide between the two options?
 It would be too overwhelming to include an image for the main question along with images for every answer option, so you’ll want to choose one or the other.
 We’re here to help you make the decision much easier.

 Question images are usually best if each question has a main theme that can be easily illustrated in one image.
 If you review your multiple-choice answer options and they feel difficult to find images for, this might be a sign to use question images.

 GIFs usually are best when used for quiz questions rather than answers since they’ll be seen in a larger format.
 If you include GIFs in your answers, small boxes will display them.
 You could see multiple GIFs in one window as distracting and overwhelming.
 That’s why it’s best to choose one per quiz question.